 50 CHF for the season 2022-2023, i.e. from 1 June 2022 through 31 May 2023 for all summer and winter activities.

 From December to mid-April, the Club organizes downhill skiing and instruction, snowboarding, cross-country skiing and snowshoeing.
 If you are interested in the program, please sign up to the newsletter (on the Home page, bottom right corner).

 For additional information, participants may wish to contact the SCIG Summer outings coordinator Bill Larson by email at GenevaOutings@scig.ch

-Register here to receive weekly updates by email from SCIG
+Register on the “Home” page (lower right corner) to receive weekly updates by email from SCIG